 More changes in ownership and management followed.
 Chris Powell, the former Charlton Athletic player, took on the Charlton Athletic manager role, and led the club to the League One title in the 2011/2012 season.

 Roland Duchatelet took over the ownership of Charlton Athletic Football Club in 2014, which resulted in a number of Standard Liege, that Duchatelet also owned, players joining the club.
 However, this didn’t help the club in their push for promotion.
 Following further changes in management, the club were eventually relegated from the Championship in the 2015/2016 season.
-Charlton Athletic began their 2016/2017 campaign in League One.
+Charlton Athletic have now embarked on their third consecutive season in League One.

 There have been a number of Charlton Athletic crests used throughout the club’s history.
 The first Charlton Athletic football badge featured the initials CAF, before the 1940’s brought about a new Charlton Athletic badge.
 This badge used an image of a robin, on a football encased by a shield shape.